 St.Patrick’s day is coming soon, and it’s a great reason to utilize your sourdough discard into something as delicious as Irish soda bread.
-I am very happy with the balanced flavor and texture, and whole wheat flour adds such a nice kick to the aroma of the loaf.
+Addition of graham and whole wheat flour will add to your Irish bread such an authentic quick.

 - 200g all purpose flour +20-40g more to dust the surface